 Physical activity may provide a protective effect against several chronic conditions as well as all-cause mortality.
-The amount of time Americans spend engaging in sedentary activities, such as watching television or playing video games, is steadily rising.
+The amount of time Americans spend engaging in sedentary activities, such as watching television or playing video games, is rising steadily.
 Such habits have been independently associated with increased risks of several chronic conditions and mortality.1

 Kyu et al quantified the dose-response associations between total physical activity and the risk of breast cancer, colon cancer, diabetes, ischemic heart disease, and ischemic stroke events.
 They analyzed the results of 174 studies published between 1980 and 2016, examining the associations between total physical activity and at least one of these five chronic diseases.